bruprescott/CTDizzle/User_Guide.md

 Check out the [original OpenCTD](https://github.com/OceanographyforEveryone/OpenCTD) if you want to build a cheaper device.
 Many thanks to Andrew Thaler, Kersey Sturdivant, and Russell Neches for providing the framework for the OpenCTD.

-For questions or comments about this version, contact Ian Black at blackia@oregonstate.edu.

 **Before You Get Started**
 There are cheaper and/or better sensor options out there.
 This guide only works for parts listed in the Parts_List.
 It is your responsibility to ensure that all parts are compatible with your setup.